VirusPilot/install-scripts/README.md

 ## PlaneFinder
 source: https://forum.planefinder.net/threads/raspberry-pi-b-zero-rpi2-rpi3-rpi4-installation-instructions-for-raspbian-dump1090-data-feeder.241/

-This is one of the popular ADS-B Feeders which is particularly interesting as it also receives traffic from the OGN network
+This is one of the popular ADS-B Feeders which is particularly interesting as it also displays traffic from the OGN network